 We as parents know about all the underhanded tricks boys (or girls) play to get what they want, especially fathers and yet we would rather assume, our kids know better than to make sure and teach how to make prudent decisions when it comes to their safety.
 Parents are under the delusion that if we are strict enough, the thought to date, will never even cross their minds but kids just get better at hiding.
 If they feel the need to keep things from their protectors, are they truly safe?
 You cannot ensure their safety if you don’t even know what’s happening in their life because of the fear you have instilled in them.

 Another type of Safety

 It’s unrealistic to keep your children shut in the house and not let them socialize because that is also a skill they must learn.
 The only difference is that we teach them how to be cautious and come up with scenarios and strategies that can get them out of a danger.
 After all, we teach them how to be safe in a fire incident, when driving, around water, so why not this, which is equally life threatening?

 One strategy is to make up a secret word with your children so they can use it whenever they find themselves in a dangerous situation when they go out with their friends.
 The secret word or phrase would not alarm anyone or make a potential perpetrator feel suspicious.
 Example.
 Walk the dog.
 Whenever a child is in danger, they should call up their parents and say, “I’m sorry, I forgot to walk the dog today, can you do it?
-Or if the word is ice-cream, a child could say “Could you please take me out for ice-cream?”
+Or if the word is sore throat, a child could say “Yes I’m fine, but I feel I have a sore throat.”